ellaro/Qualiflight/README.md

 ├── consts.py             # Constants used for parsing the TAF message ├── requirements.txt      # Python dependencies
 └── README.md             # Project documentation

+## 🧪 Testing Ideas (Not Included)
+Although this project doesn't include testing, here are ideas for expanding it:

+   1. Verify if the extracted timestamps are correct based on the input TAF string

+   2. Ensure wind data (direction and power) is parsed correctly

+   3. Use pytest to test each parsing function with different TAF message inputs.

+## Author 👩‍💻

+Developed with ❤️ for fun, learning, and aviation data parsing.

+## 🏷 Tags

+#python #taf #weatherparser #aviation #automation #data